Keith Cirkel Software Cyber Shepherd

 apt upgrade

-apt install neovim # I use this to edit files on the server.
+Next, install your favourite editor.
 You might be fine with nano which is built in.
+I prefer (neo)vim:

 cat <<EOF >> ~/.bashrc